norskeld/nrsk.dev/blog/demystifying-monads.md

 - Synchronizing in a multithreaded environment
 - Reading or modifying global variables

-An effectful function, therefore, is a function which produces or consumes at least one effect.
+An effectful function, therefore, is a function that produces or consumes at least one effect.
 In most languages, any function can be an effectful function, but some mainstream languages restrict some effects to specially decorated functions.
-For example, [Java has checked exceptions] which must be opted into with a function `throws` clause, a widely criticized form of effect.
+For example, [Java has checked exceptions] that must be opted into with a function `throws` clause, a widely criticized form of effect.

 ## Function composition

-Function composition is a way to sequence functions by feeding the output of one function into the input of another function.
+Function composition is a way to sequence functions by feeding the output of one function into the input of another one.
 You may actually remember the mathematical definition of function composition from school:

 ```
 (f ∘ g)(x) = f(g(x))